Good Wilt Hunting: Plot

 Meanwhile, Wilt finally arrives at the basketball court he and his creator used to play at.
 There, he is greeted by an imaginary friend from his past: a basketball scoreboard friend named Stats.
 Wilt reveals that he is back for a rematch against Foul Larry, and that his deformities originated from him losing the game to save his creator from accidentally being crushed by Foul Larry, causing his creator to become upset and Wilt left believing it was his fault.
 Despite this, Wilt loses the match again when his creator pulls him out of the same situation Wilt saved him from.
 As Wilt lies down on the ground in defeat, he is greeted by his friends and his creator Jordan Michaels (a parody of Michael Jordan).
 Jordan explains to Wilt that he was never upset with Wilt, but only with himself.
-He stated that he looked for him everywhere after that game 30 years ago but was unable to find him, and explained how he not only made him a better basketball player, but made him a better person.
+He stated that he looked for him everywhere after that game three decades ago but was unable to find him, and explained how he not only made him a better basketball player, but made him a better person.
 In return, Jordan offers Wilt fame and a place to stay in his mansion.
-However, Wilt decides to stay back at Foster's so he could someday be adopted by another kid, and the film ends with Wilt and Jordan playing a lopsided game of one-on-one basketball at Foster's.
+However, Wilt decides to stay back at Foster's so he could someday be adopted by another kid, and the film ends with Wilt and Jordan playing a lopsided game of one-on-one basketball at Foster's as the 5-year creator reunion comes to an end and Foul Larry, Stats, and other imaginary friends from Wilt's neighborhood move in.

 During the credits, Wilt, Bloo, Mac, Eduardo, Coco, Frankie, and Mr. Herriman, are watching Jordan playing basketball during one of his professional games, with Wilt getting a little crazy on the commentary as the film ends.